 The commercial attractiveness of PSS is particularly relevant for manufacturing companies, as adding a service component to their production offering has been found to bring more sustainable competitive advantages (Kandampully, 2002) and higher margins (Liu et al. 2014; Mont, 2002a).
 Case studies on Xerox (Rothenberg, 2007; White et al. 1999), IBM (White et al. 1999) and Rolls Royce (Baines et al. 2007; Spring and Araujo, 2009) have demonstrated the financial benefits of integrating services with a production offering through a strategy of servitization.
-However, despite the apparent commercial attractiveness of such strategies, Gebauer et al. (2005) point out that many many organisations struggle to successfully implement them (Coreynen et al. 2017), a problem the authors definereferred to as the "service paradox" (Gebauer et al. 2005).
+However, despite the apparent commercial attractiveness of such strategies, many organisations struggle to successfully implement them (Coreynen et al. 2017), a problem referred to as the "service paradox" (Gebauer et al. 2005)